How to Clean Outdoor Furniture of All Kinds

 “The easiest outdoor furniture to clean and maintain is typically made from PVC, resin or plastic,” says Feldman.
 “Think Adirondack chairs and patio dining chairs.”
 These are often some of the most affordable types of patio furniture, too.
 All but the cheapest patio furniture is made with high-density plastics that are durable, fade resistant and long-lasting.

 - Hose plastic or resin furniture down with a power washer (on a low setting) for a deep clean in crevices.
 “Use soap and water, any all-purpose spray cleaner and a sponge or damp cloth to clean it,” says Feldman.

 - “Skip any abrasive cleaners,” Feldman says, “since they can scratch and dull surfaces.”
 There is a workaround, however.
 You can mix about a half-cup of baking soda to a gallon of water to your soapy solution.
 Then you can use it to scour any stains.

 - Don’t use corrosives, like bleach or acid-based cleaners.
 These may eat into the plastic surface.

-Tips for Teak, Wood or Wicker Furniture
+How to Clean Teak, Wood or Wicker Outdoor Furniture

 “Although using a power washer is fine for plastic furniture, it is not recommended for patio furniture made of teak, wicker or other types of wood such as ipe, acacia, pine or mango,” says Feldman.
 The high pressure can scar or damage the wood surfaces, or potentially tear apart a wicker weave.